dhfbk/simpitiki/README.md

 This resource has been developed in the [Digital Humanities Unit](http://dh.fbk.eu/) at [Fondazione Bruno Kessler](http://www.fbk.eu/) by Sara Tonelli, Alessio Palmero Aprosio and Francesca Saltori.

+The research leading to this corpus was partially supported by the EU Horizon 2020 Programme via the SIMPATICO Project (H2020-EURO-6-2015, n.
+692819).

-For more information about the corpus, please send an e-mail to [aprosio@fbk.eu](mailto:aprosio@fbk.eu).
+For more information, please send an e-mail to [aprosio@fbk.eu](mailto:aprosio@fbk.eu).